kineticdata/peripherals-kinetic-platform/handlers/kinetic_request_ce_attachment_create_v1/README.md

 Form Slug:              attachment-form
 Filename:               hello-world.txt
 File Content:           Hello World!
 This is a sample file!
+Input Encoding:         Plain

 === Results
 [Handler Error Message]
   Error message if an error was encountered and Error Handling is set to "Error Message".
 [Files]
   The JSON response that is returned from Kinetic Request CE after uploading a file.
-This will the text that should be submited as an attachment question value for a Submission Create call.
+This will the text that should be submitted as an attachment question value for a Submission Create call.

 === Detailed Description